apppoint-release/BizAPP-Docs/docs/bizappinternal.md

 ### SSH Authentication

-SSH authentication is required for repositories that are private.
-When you set up SSH, you create a key pair that contains a private key (saved to your local computer) and a public key (uploaded to Bitbucket).
+Repositories in bitbucket can be accessed if the owner of the repository provides the read/write access and SSH key is added for authentication.
+SSH authentication creates a key pair that contains a private key (saved to your local computer) and a public key (uploaded to Bitbucket).
 Bitbucket uses the key pair to authenticate anything the associated account can access.

-To access repositories in BitBucket that are Private, the following settings are required.
-a)	The owner of the repository has to provide a Read, Write access.
-b)	An SSH authentication is required for your BitBucket account.
+>**NOTE:** For more details, you can refer to attlassian help to [set up ssh](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html)

-NOTE:  For more details, refer -->https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html You can generate public and private SSH keys for authentication
+You can generate public and private SSH keys for authentication
 1. Using SourceTree OR
 2. Using Git in Windows.